xvik/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

 ### Hook fields

-Alternatively, you can declare hook directly in test static field:
+Alternatively, you can declare hook directly in test field:

 ```java
 @EnableHook